08Aristodemus24/chronic-disease-analyses/notes.md

 Why learn: To explore different paradigms in workflow management and understand diverse approaches to building reliable data pipelines.

 By exploring these tools, you'll significantly broaden your toolkit, gain experience in real-time data processing and advanced text analytics, and become an even more versatile and valuable data engineer capable of tackling complex, unstructured data challenges.

+# Future project plan about what people gravitate to today in terms of skills to use in their job:
+1. scrape data from coursera, udemy, skillshare,
+2. scrape marketplaces like etsy, bandcamp,
+3. scrape event brite
+4. scrape reddit, X, facebook, tiktok (extract audio file since it is in video format and translate what they say into text) for posts relating to saturation of AI, probably need a sentiment analyzing model for this.
+5. APIs of Many major news organizations offer APIs (Application Programming Interfaces) for accessing their articles e.g. NewsAPI, New York Times API, etc.

+RSS Feeds: Most news sites still maintain RSS feeds, which are simple XML files that update whenever new content is published.
+You can programmatically poll these feeds.

+Web Scraping (Selenium/Requests): For sites without APIs or RSS, you would use tools like Requests for static pages or Selenium for dynamic, JavaScript-heavy sites.
+This requires careful handling of website structure changes and rate limits.

+1. Analyze and visualize using Power BI to create dashboards showing:
+- Growth in creative skill acquisition.
+- Trends in demand for authentic, human-made products/experiences.
+- Correlation between AI saturation in certain sectors and interest in human-led alternatives.